 Essentials Needed for Each Child!

-These children have parents that struggle to feed and clothe them, so school supplies are considered a luxury!
+So many children have parents that struggle to feed and clothe them, so school supplies are considered a luxury!
 They are in need of everything from pencils and notebooks to paper and books.
-Your donation of $36 will cover a year's worth of supplies for a student attending our new schools in Cambodia.
+Your donation covers supplies for students attending our two new schools in Cambodia.

 Please help us break the cycle of poverty by supporting our efforts to educate these children in need!
 CLICK HERE to make a difference in a child's life.